EmbarrassingMoment/MIRenamer/README.md

 Version: 1.0 (Initial Release)

+## Planned Features

+*   **Multilingual Support**:  We are considering adding support for languages other than Japanese and English.

 ## Contribution

 Bug reports and feature requests are accepted in the Issues section of the GitHub repository.